noway/labels-nanogpt/README.md

 ## caveats

-- the model may be memorizing the substraction result from the dataset, thus becoming more of a recall test rather than calculation test.
+The model may be memorizing the substraction result from the dataset, thus becoming more of a recall test rather than calculation test.
+Although there are instances where the model gets the result right that is not in the dataset.